Bookmark and Share

 These gatherings are often festive and solemn by turn.

-altar to Mexican poet and intellectual octavio paz
+day of dead altar to Mexico poet and intellectual octavio paz

 Day of the Dead altar to renowned Mexican poet, writer and intellectual Octavio Paz